Forex Education

 To calculate this, the amount earned is divided by the cost of the investment.
 The result is expressed as the Return on Investment ratio.
 Mathematically, the Return on Investment equation goes as follows:

-ROI = (earnings from investment – cost of investment) / cost of investment
+ROI = (earnings from the investment – the cost of acquisition) / cost of investment

-Sample return of investment: Next, one must consider how to calculate a Return on Investment practically.
+Sample investment return: Next, one must consider calculating a Return on Investment practically.
 To this end, a return on investment example should suffice: John invested $1000 in Nice Shoe Inc in 2010.
 Today, he wishes to sell those shares, and he sells them for a total of $1400.
 If he wanted to know his return on investment, John would first have to calculate his profits.
 This can be done by subtracting investment value and the cost of investment: $1400 – $1000 = $400.
 Next, the gain is divided to get the investment of $400/$1000 = 40%.
 Therefore, John’s return on investment is 40%.

-These equations may be made much simpler with the use of online return on investment calculators.
+These equations may be made much simpler using online return on investment calculators.
 This can make life simpler when comparing multiple investment opportunities simultaneously, allowing for a more straightforward path to seeing the opportunity costs associated with a respective business path.

 Forex ROI calculator: